-- Submit Request for Final Review form (see §VII-Forms and Review Checklists). - The Architectural Review Staff will conduct an on-site review. - When the Final Review is approved, construction deposits plus interest less any assessments will be returned to the Property Owner and the Contractor within seven (7) business days of the site inspection.
+- Submit Request for Final Review form (available on the SIPOA website or by contacting the SIPOA ARC). - The Architectural Review Staff will conduct an on-site review. - When the Final Review is approved, construction deposits plus interest less any assessments will be returned to the Property Owner and the Contractor following the site review.